marcosivni/Websocketfy/README.md

 Notice they both execute application protocols based on reliable TCP connections in the transport layer of the TCP/IP network model, so the client-side of those servers must support TCP sockets for opening and maintaining network connections.
 This is no problem for clients that rely on the operating system API for establishing TCP connections, such as Phyton scripts, Java-based/PHP web servers, or C++ desktop applications (running [QTCPSocket](https://doc.qt.io/qt-5/qtcpsocket.html), for instance).
 However, WebAssembly *does not* offer direct support for TCP connections due to ~~some [odd reasons](https://github.com/bytecodealliance/wasmtime/issues/70)~~ its sandbox design.
-In particular, no standard support for that issue is provided by the QT SDK (See [here](https://bugreports.qt.io/browse/QTBUG-63920)), which is the platform where Higiia is coded.
+In particular, no standard support for that issue is provided by the QT SDK (See [here](https://bugreports.qt.io/browse/QTBUG-63920)), which is the platform where WebHigiia is coded.

 Accordingly, the ~~workaround~~ solution we can use is "websocketfy" the communication between the client and those servers, which means using an *application-layer* protocol named [WebSocket](https://datatracker.ietf.org/doc/html/rfc6455) to establish a connection and exchange control messages with *another* application-layer protocol.